On a night when all the noise was about Kamila Valieva, she had nothing to say

 It seemed to her, she said, best to just not pay attention to social media at all this week.

 There were expressions of sympathy toward Valieva, especially because of her age.
-Other skaters expressed frustration and sadness that the winners of this event — as well as the medalists in the team event (in which Valieva helped the team representing the Russian Olympic Committee to a gold) — will not get their medals in a ceremony here since the International Olympic Committee has decided to not hand them out with Valieva’s case still unsettled.
+Other skaters expressed frustration and sadness that the winners of this event — as well as the medalists in the team event (in which Valieva helped the team representing the Russian Olympic Committee to a gold) — will not get their medals in a ceremony here because the International Olympic Committee decided to not hand them out with Valieva’s case unsettled.

 American Karen Chen, in line for a silver medal from the team event, lamented that she and her teammates wouldn’t be able to wear their “medal outfits” and stand on the podium.
 She said it was also disappointing that they wouldn’t do so with teammate Vincent Zhou, who was not part of their initial on-ice celebration last week because he tested positive for the coronavirus.